SimplySolved Smarter Solution

 The Decree-Law No. 18 2022 on VAT was published on 28 September 2022 announcing amendments to some provisions of the UAE Federal Decree-Law No. 8 of 2017 on VAT (Value Added Tax).
 The changes will be effective from January 1, 2023.

-In total, 24 articles were changed and one article on the statute of limitation was added to the UAE VAT Law representing some important changes to the Legislation.
+In total, 24 articles were changed and one article on the statute of limitation was added to the UAE VAT Decree-Law representing some important changes to the Legislation.

 The principal changes to the UAE VAT Law – effective from the 1st of January 2023 – are summarized below: